robertmnovak/STML011-Base-Converter/README.md

 This project is based around the STM32L011F4P6 chip and uses SPI with DMA to control a LCD screen.
 The user input will be done via a multiplexed keypad.
 The end goal of this project will be a handheld base converter.

 # To-do list
-* Add a menu to allow user to select which base you are inputting
+* Implement a way to clear numbers on screen and allow user to input a new number
-* Add a way to know which base you are inputting(hex, binary, or decimal)
 * Add a easy way to know where the cursor placement is when inputting a number

 # Hardware